6 Potential Reasons Your Digital Transformation Efforts Are Failing

 Nike, for instance, had a single end goal, i.e., to have a more direct customer focus.
 This compelled them to dramatically shift how they used data analytics to learn about their customers and ramp up sales conversions.

-The refreshed analytical approach helped them open concept stores, drive more membership opportunities, and improve the offline and online shopping experiences.
+The refreshed analytical approach helped them open concept stores, drive more membership opportunities, product development, and improve the offline and online shopping experiences.
 After two years, their stock price grew from $52 to almost $88.

 According to Mark Taylor, Director, What Removals, do not be ambiguous in your goal-setting process.
 Instead, set targets — for instance — the number of campaigns to run each month, the percentage of transactions to migrate from one channel to another, the level of personalization achieved, and so on.